22 August 2026 · Register & file

 Frequently Asked Questions

-For free zone companies handling compliance.
+For free zone companies handling registration, audit and filing in the same compliance cycle.

 Do free zone companies have to register for corporate tax?